grammyjs/website/site/docs/guide/basics.md

 // etc
 ```

-You can use auto-complete in your editor to see all available options, or check out [all methods](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#Api) of the `Api` class.
+You can use auto-complete in your code editor to see all available options, or check out [all methods](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#Api) of the `Api` class.

 Check out the [next section](./context.md) to learn how the context object of a listener makes sending messages a breeze!